Saudi, Russia seek to finalise oil cuts in G20 talks, want U.S. involved

 Under the plans, OPEC+ would ease cuts to 8 million bpd from July to December and relax them further to 6 million bpd between January 2021 and April 2022, OPEC+ documents showed.

-UBS said the cuts were still not enough because of a rapid decline in demand.
-It also said the effective cuts will be smaller than the headline number because the baseline used was from October 2018 levels, when overall production was higher.
+Norway and Canada, which are not members of OPEC+, have signalled they could cut production.

+UBS said the cuts were still not enough.
 “We still see Brent falling to $20 per barrel or lower in the second quarter of 2020,” UBS said.

 Additional reporting by Olesya Astakova in Moscow, Ahmad Ghaddar, Alex Lawler, Shadia Nasralla in London and Florence Tan in Singapore; Writing by Dmitry Zhdannikov; Editing by Edmund Blair